Squirreljetpack/fist/README.md

 - `alt-l`: Extended preview.
 - `/` and `~`: Jump to home

-For a full list of binds within the app, type `ctrl-shift-h`.\
+For a full list of binds, press `ctrl-shift-h` within the app. [^1]

-For more information on bindings, see [matchmaker](https://github.com/Squirreljetpack/matchmaker).
+[^1]: For more information on bindings, see [matchmaker](https://github.com/Squirreljetpack/matchmaker).

 # Panes

-## Nav
+### Nav

-Start by calling `fs` without any positional arguments.
+To begin: call `fs` without any positional arguments.

+When inside the app, you can enter this pane by pressing the left/right arrow keys (corresponding to the `Parent`/ `Advance` actions).

 <img src=".README.assets/image-20260226020033515.png" alt="image-20260226020033515" style="width:360px;" />

-## Find
+### Find

+You can search through all files recursively

-Start by calling `fs` with arguments, or by using the subcommand: `fs :: [OPTIONS] [PATHS]...
-[PATTERN]`.
+- using the subcommand: `fs :: [OPTIONS] [PATHS]...
+[PATTERN]`
+- by calling `fs` directly with the same arguments
+- or by triggering the `Find` action (`ctrl-f`) in-app.

-Searches all sub-files and directories.
-Filtering and sort order can be configured on the command line.
+The results will be available for filtering, navigating, editing, previewing and various other actions.
+Filtering and sort order can be adjusted through the [Filters overlay](#Filters).

+> [!NOTE]
+>
+> f:ist uses fd for this internally, and that search parameters can be passed through directly following `--`.
+However, it is not a strict wrapper and several differences in behavior exist beyond the interface for the purposes of improving user experience:
+>
+> - The last positional argument is treated as the query instead of the first
+> - queries beginning with `.` auto-enables the inclusion of hidden files
+> - Default parameters, directory-specific ignores,
+> - The `-t` (type) flag has be overloaded to support more conditions.
+In addition to file types (`directory/d, symlink/l, ..etc.` ), it now supports extensions (`-t .ext`), pre-set categories (`image/i, video/v`), and custom categories as well.

 <img src=".README.assets/image-20260226020201947.png" alt="image-20260226020201947" style="width:360px" />

-## Search
+### Search

+You can perform a full text search

-Start by calling `fs` with the subcommand: `fs : [OPTIONS] [PATHS]...
-[PATTERN]`.
+- using the subcommand: `fs : [OPTIONS] [PATTERNS]... [-- <RG_ARGS>...]`
+- or by triggering the `Search` action (`ctrl-r`) in-app.

-The results are displayed in two columns: the main filepath column, and a secondary context column displayed after it.
+In f:ist, each result supports two columns: the main filepath column, and a secondary context column[^3].

 In this pane, the context column contains the query matches (and any requested context lines around them).

-This pane operates in two modes which can be switched between with `ctrl-r`[^1], a query and a filter mode.
+This pane operates in a query and a filter mode, which can be switched between[^4]:

-- In query mode, the results are populated with all text matches of a given query (your input).
+- In _query mode_, the results are (dynamically) populated with all text matches of a given query (your input).
-- In filter mode, the results are filtered to lines matching your input.
+- In _filter mode_, the results are filtered to only lines matching your input.
 - By default, the filter applies to the main (first) column.
 To switch to filtering the second column, type `%` (i.e. `path_filter % context_filter`)
-- The currently active query/filter of the inactive mode is displayed above your input[^2].
+- The current query/filter of the inactive mode is displayed above your input.

-For more information, see `fs : --help`.
+> [!NOTE]
+>
+> When the active item is `advance`/`executed` on, the matched line and column are saved in the environment variables `HIGHLIGHT_LINE` and `HIGHLIGHT_COLUMN`.
+If your system has a compatible editor, the `Lessfilter::Edit` action can automatically open the file to the corresponding position -- otherwise, you can configure this manually.

+The following image shows how this pane looks in a narrow window with preview wrapping enabled.[^5]

 <img src=".README.assets/image-20260226021241522.png" alt="image-20260226021241522" style="width:360px" />

-[^1]: The same key used to enter this pane
+[^3]: In the previous panes, the secondary column was simply empty and therefore not displayed.

+[^4]: via the same action.

-[^2]: the mistake in the image has been fixed
+[^5]: There is a mistake in the image of the inactive filter `f` not being displayed which has since been fixed

-## Stream/Custom
+### Stream/Custom

-f:ist can also accept arbitrary lists of files from a command or input stream, where all the usual operations are available:
+f:ist can also accept **arbitrary lists of files from a command** or **input stream**, where all the usual operations are available:

 - directory traversal
 - file create/edit/delete/custom actions relative to the current item/directory.